 When I was diagnosed with inflammatory breast cancer at age 27, I was led to new paths in health that I was completely unaware of before I got sick.
 Because I didn’t receive treatment at a hospital with an integrative medicine department, it was up to me to find resources outside of conventional medicine to support my healing.
 This is still true today even as I walk in my survivorship.
 When you are diagnosed with something like cancer, you will do anything to save your life.
 I remember spending hours on the internet trying to find information on how things like nutrition, meditation and forms of body work would help alleviate my treatment side effects and prevent recurrence.
 I am so grateful for the many people in my life whose personal and professional wisdom and work in holistic medicine have supported me in healing and changed my life.
 I’m also grateful for the many other young women I’ve connected with over the years who reach out to me with questions on these topics - the most common being, “where do I begin?”

 Finding holistic health resources can feel like a full time job.
-It’s even more challenging when you’re navigating it alone.
+It’s even more challenging when you’re navigating it alone; the need for creating community around healing is great, and essential for our wellbeing.
 To try and be of service, I’ve been working on some new projects to hopefully help bridge this gap — this podcast is one of them.

-These resources are in no way meant to serve as a replacement for conventional medical treatments.
+These conversations and resources are in no way meant to serve as a replacement for conventional medical treatments.
 We need and can learn from both.
 It should also be noted that creating new patterns to make healthy lifestyle choices is really hard at times!
 Do you know how many times I tried to be vegan and then ate cheese?
-All of this life is a practice.
-What matters the most is the love and kindness we show ourselves along the way.
-This, too, isn’t always easy.
-I think Dr. Rachel Naomi Remen says it best: “The wholeness in us serves the wholeness in others and the wholeness in life.”
+All of this life, a practice.

 With love and gratitude,